Parity Sheaves: Definition and first properties

 \subsection{Ind-varieties}

 In this section we comment on how the results of this section generalise straightforwardly to the slightly more general setting of ind-varieties.
-Recall that an ind-variety $X$ is a topological space, together with an filtration
+Recall that an ind-variety $X$ is a topological space, together with a filtration

 such that $X = \cup X_n$, each $X_n$ is a complex algebraic variety, and the inclusions $X_n \hookrightarrow X_{n+1}$ are closed embeddings.
 We will always assume that each $X_n$ carries the classical topology and equip $X$ with the final topology with respect to all inclusions $X_n \hookrightarrow X$.
 By a stratification of $X$ we mean a stratification of each $X_n$ such that the inclusions preserve the strata.
-We will also consider the case where $X$ is acted upon by a linear algebraic group $G$, by which we mean that $G$ acts algebraically on each $X_n$ and the inclusions $X_n \hookrightarrow X_{n+1}$ are $G$-equivariant.
-For the basic properties of ind-varieties we refer the reader to \cite[Chapter 4]{Ku}.
+We will also consider the case where $X$ is acted upon by a linear algebraic pro-group $G$, by which we mean that $G$ acts on each $X_n$ through a quotient isomorphic to a linear algebraic group, that each such action is algebraic, and that each of the inclusions $X_n \hookrightarrow X_{n+1}$ are $G$-equivariant.
+For the basic properties of ind-varieties and pro-groups we refer the reader to \cite[Chapter 4]{Ku}.

 Now fix a complete local ring $k$ and let

 be a stratified ind-variety, or an ind-$G$-variety with $G$-stable stratification for some linear algebraic group $G$.
 We write $D(X)$ for the full subcategory of the bounded (equivariant) derived category of sheaves of $k$-vector spaces consisting of objects $\FC$ such that: \begin{enumerate} \item the support of $\FC$ is contained in $X_n$ for some $n$; \item the cohomology sheaves of $\FC$ are constructible with respect to the stratification. \end{enumerate}